 Genome Evolution and Ageing

 Since the 1970's the involvement of mitochondria in the ageing process has been recognized.
-As we age, there is clear evidence of the accumulation of a mosaic pattern cell from different tissues that are deficient in the enzymatic capacity of the mitochondrial respiratory chain.
+As we age, there is clear evidence of the accumulation of a mosaic pattern of cells from different tissues that are deficient in the enzymatic capacity of the mitochondrial respiratory chain.
 Much of the research attention has focused on either the action of radical oxygen species, or the accumulation of somatic mutations and/or chromosomal rearrangements in mitochondrial DNA and their physiological effects.
 However, new hypotheses on the unusual evolutionary balance between the nuclear and mitochondrial genome are being investigated, which may have implication on the ageing process.

-All aerobic eukaryotic cells maintain a district chromosome within the cell's mitochondria.
+All aerobic eukaryotic cells maintain a distinct chromosome within the cell's mitochondria.
 This is the remnant chromosome of the α-proteobacterial ancestor that entered into the symbiotic relationship with the archeabacterial ancestor of our nuclear chromosomes.
 This association had led to our current unusual genetic system, whereby the recombining diploid genome of the nucleus must continually co-evolve with the physically isolated haploid, bacterial-like genome of the mitochondria.
-It has long been predicted that conflicts would arise in such a system, and indeed mito-nuclear incompatibilities have been described in most extensively in Drosophila fruitfly strains, leading to accelerated ageing and other effects in the flies.
+It has long been predicted that conflicts would arise in such a system, and indeed mito-nuclear incompatibilities have been described more extensively in Drosophila fruitfly strains, leading to accelerated ageing and other effects in the flies.